-Taliesin means “shining brow”, derived from Welsh tal “brow” and iesin “shining”.
+Taliesin means “shining brow”, derived from the Welsh tal “brow” and iesin “shining”.
 Wright’s ethnic background is Welsh, and it was the perfect name for the homes that were both placed on the brow of the hill, seamlessly fitting into their environments.

 Wright grew up in Madison Wisconsin and spent the summers in Spring Hill working for his relatives on their farm in the lush Wisconsin River Valley.
 He considered this his home and was excited to come back to it to design and build Taliesin in 1911.

-The 800-acre property is home to a number of Wright’s designs such as his first design, the interior of Unity Chapel, that he did when he was 18.
+The 800-acre property is home to a number of Wright’s designs such as his first design, the interior of Unity Chapel, which he did when he was 18.
 The area also includes the Romeo and Juliet Windmill, the Tan-y-deri house, Mid-way Barn, and Riverview Terrace Restaurant and Visitor Center.
 Surprisingly the Riverview Terrace restaurant was the only restaurant he designed specifically as a restaurant.
 It was Wright’s version of a Wisconsin Supper Club.

 The guided tour around his Taliesin home was a great way to learn more about him and see his organic concepts at work.
 We were even allowed to sit in some of the rooms and enjoy the views.
-Wright felt windows should frame the beautiful landscape; and there were many windows in his design!
+Wright felt windows should frame the beautiful landscape, and there were many windows in his design!

 Scandal and Fires

 However, the most fascinating thing to me about Taliesin in Wisconsin was the story we learned about the mass murder of seven people in the house in 1914.
 The deceased included the love of his life, Mamah, and her children.
-This bit of Wright history stopped me in my tracks.
+This bit of Wright’s history stopped me in my tracks.

 Yes, a mass murder in 1914 where a disgruntled servant killed 7 people with an axe and then started the house on fire.
 And the even stranger part to me was that there was very little information given about it on the tour or even on the website.
 Even in 2020 that would be a big deal – right?
 However, I guess this was an architecture tour.
 My sister had to fill me in on the treacherous details she learned about in the book.

 Wright wasn’t home at the time of the murders and fire, but came quickly after when he heard what had happened.
 He ended up rebuilding Taliesin after the first fire.
-And after that there were 2 more fires that destroyed sections of the house that had to be rebuilt.
+And after that, there were 2 more fires that destroyed sections of the house that had to be rebuilt.
 I was pretty sure this was a cursed house!

 Hiking the Welsh Hills Surrounding Taliesin

-One of my favorite things we did during our visit was check out the brand new hiking trail from the Visitor Center to the Unity Chapel.
+One of my favorite things we did during our visit was to check out the new hiking trail from the Visitor Center to the Unity Chapel.
 It was a lovely fall day to take in the beauty of the river valley that served as such an inspiration to Wright.

 My sister and I hiked with the Taliesin landscape architect, Mike Degen, and had such a unique opportunity to learn more about the landscape around Spring Lake called the Driftless Area.
 It’s called the Driftless Area because the landscape is without the soil and gravel that glaciers typically left behind, also called drift.
 The glacier never showed up in this area of Wisconsin.